InterplanetarCodebase/six_dof_spatial_manipulator/README.md

     Install VS Code from the [.deb package](https://go.microsoft.com/fwlink/?LinkID=760868)

-    From the left extension panel, search and install the ROS extension (from Microsoft)
+    From the left 'Extension' panel, search and install the 'ROS' extension (from Microsoft)

     Switch to the pre-release version after the ROS extension installation.